ccastillop/redge/README.md

 - `bin/dc rails db:create db:setup` to setup the database

 - Run all at once
+  - you need any ruby installed `gem install foreman`
+  - (Ok, a paradox :)
   - `bin/dev`

 - Or, you can run each process in separate tabls